mohsenFN/Soozan-RESTful/README.md

 ## Overview

-Soozan Restful is a Django-based RESTful web application that provides a platform for managing and organizing various tasks.
-This application is designed to offer a straightforward and efficient way to handle tasks through a RESTful API.
+Soozan Restful is a Django-based RESTful web application that provides a platform for tattoo enthusiasts; With Soozan-RESTful you can manage a secure and robust system for connecting tattoo artists and clients.
+This application is designed to offer a straightforward and efficient way to handle data through a RESTful API.

 ## Features